 It turns out that our brains allow us to walk and talk at the same time, but not really think deeply about two things simultaneously, or make two sets of decisions at the same time.
 The application of brain power is sequential.
 If the sequence has a very short cycle, interrupted by other stimulants, its depth and richness are inevitably compromised.
 We do need breaks, but not every 15 seconds.

 One might also argue that by bringing in more visual stimulation—requiring even more visual energy from our designer—she is actually pulling more resources into her visual processing mode.
 Perhaps, but what we do is more than just visual.
-Decisions are being made, alternatives tested, hypotheses developed using all parts of our brain.
+Decisions are being made, alternatives tested, hypotheses developed using all parts of the brain.
 I understand our work to be a full-brain exercise requiring a synthetic approach, and not one that relies solely on our visual understanding of the problems we are asked to solve.

 Our new designer suggested that the entire office try turning on the TV to see if it improved our mental efficiency and productivity.
 For the time being we are instead having her go off “cold turkey” with no TV or IM’ing at work.
-She is willing, and we will see the effects positive or otherwise of this withdrawal from visual multitasking in the coming weeks.
+She is willing, and we will see the effects positive or otherwise of this withdrawal from visual multitasking.
 So far, she reports exhaustion at the end of the day, but she is being highly productive.
 For my part, I am not dismissing the possibility that this is a bad idea for her.
 We will see if she survives and can learn to prosper denuded of her externally overstimulated mental workspace.